VasiliuIonela/Poject-ITF-OpenCart/README.md

 * Tests in scope: The scope of this project is limited to the testing of the features in the succeeding sections of this document.
 Functional testing are in scope and needed to be tested.
 * Tests not in scope:  Non-functional testing like performance, security testing is beyond scope of this project.
 Automation testing is beyond scope.
 ### 1.1.5 Risks detected
-* Project risks:
-●	the development team won’t have the necessary training for these tasks.
-●	the database won’t support such a high volume of dates.
+* Project risks: the development team won’t have the necessary training for these tasks,	the database won’t support such a high volume of dates,	tight deadline,	sick personnel,	a few team members,	not having the necessary hardware equipment,	misunderstanding of the requirements.
-●	tight deadline.
-●	sick personnel.
-●	a few team members.
-●	not having the necessary hardware equipment.
-●	misunderstanding of the requirements.

-* Product risks: ●	Low performance of the OpenCart platform.
+* Product risks: Low performance of the OpenCart platform,	not having customer’s requests,	application will crash.
-●	Not having customer’s requests.
-●	Application will crash.

 ### 1.1.6 Evaluating entry criteria
 The entry criterias defined in th Test Planning phase have been achieved and the test process can continue.
  ## 1.2 Test Monitoring and Control
  It will be done by generating periodic reports that reflect the current status of the test.
 ## 1.3 Test Analysis

 The testing process will be executed based on the above  requirements for the Dependents module.

 The following **test conditions** were found:

 * In the administration interface, check the functionality of the 'Manufacturer' section.
 * Check the functionality of selecting dropdown list in the 'Manufacturer list'.